cnorick/curse-of-strahd-notes/Locations/Tser Pool Encampment (G).md

 	- where they're headed
 	- how they ended up here
 	- what they thought of [[Village of Barovia (E)|Barovia Village]]
+	- what are their goals
+	- what's the back
 - The group may ask about
 	- [[Strahd Von Zarovich|Strahd]] or the land:
 		- [[Vistani#Vistani Lore|Vistani Lore]]